-The portfolio was underweight consumer discretionary and communication services sectors.
-The Fund’s underweight to consumer discretionary stems from the avoidance of multiline and specialty retailers, many of whom are facing pressure from e-commerce competition, and the avoidance of auto companies, which are investing heavily to meet stringent CO2 emissions requirements.
-The underweight to communication services is primarily the result of not owning many telecommunications companies, which, the portfolio manager believes, typically do not have sustainable above-average growth or pricing power.
+The portfolio was underweight consumer discretionary and communication services.
+The underweight to consumer discretionary stems primarily from the Fund’s avoidance of multiline and specialty retailers, many of whom are facing pressure from e-commerce competition.
+The Fund’s underweight to communication services is the result of not owning many telecommunications companies that MFS believes typically do not have sustainable above-average growth or pricing power.

 Significant impacts on performance